MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * The customer must provide their own cables (power, connectivity) to use the device.
   * It can also run off of battery power using compatible battery packs.
 * Fixed fee for each period of lending.
 This includes a number of days rental, however if the customer keeps the device beyond these included days, each day will incur and additional charge.
+* Suggested as the best option when transferring up to 24 TB (3 Snowcones).

 ## Snowball
 * Briefcase-sized device.